Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 <br>

 After implementing and testing each of the techniques, I decided to go with<br>
-stochastic Selection as this one allowed enough variation while disallowing the fittest agents to saturate <br>
+stochastic Selection as this one allowed enough variation while preventing the fittest agents to saturate <br>
 from one generation to another. <br>

 <br><br>